Best Waist Trainer Reviews – Top Corsets & Cinchers of 2018

 This can be a nice option for those who can’t or won’t count calories.
 Counting calories takes scales, measuring and dedication.
 And for some, it may exacerbate eating disorders or mental health issues.
 So, if you’re looking for a way to naturally reduce portion size while still getting enough food to be healthy, then waist trainers are a good way to achieve that.

 All of that said, consult a physician if you’re looking at using waist trainers for massive body weight loss or if you have health issues, mental or physical.
 It’s important to do whatever weight loss regimen you decide to do—waist trainers included—in a healthy way that makes your whole mind and body better off instead of worse off than when you started.
 A good doctor can help you make these changes in a healthy way.

 Q) I’m an apple shape, and I carry most of my weight in my middle.
 Can waist trainers make my waist smaller without affecting my hips and bust?
 (Both of which I would like to keep.)
 And can I use waist trainers to achieve an hourglass shape?

 In short, yes and yes!
-The more detailed answer is that as long as you’re not burning more calories than you’re taking in, you’re not likely to lose fat.
+You might've already gotten a more detailed answer in the waist trainer reviews section, which is - as long as you’re not burning more calories than you’re taking in, you’re not likely to lose fat.
 Rather, the waist trainer will redistribute the fat you have, training it to move away from the waist and create more of an hourglass shape.